scottyler89/umap_tsne_experiment/README.md

 From the above figure, we can see that t-SNE and UMAP (default params) create the appearance of structure from random Gaussian distributions, even when doing a 100 fold dimension reduction, knowing what the true dimensions are.
 We also see that as noise increases, this structure gets blurier (usurprising, we'll circle back to that).

-![Heatmap and Scatters](assets/heatmap_and_scatters.png)

 You might be balking, thinking that this is still the 2 dims to 2 dims examples.
 It's not.
 Below, you'll see the heatmaps of exactly what the input data was.
 It's clear from the below that we really have our 2 main sources of variation, with varying levels of noise.
 The scatter plots on the right show the correlation between the main source variable, and an example of one of its 100 redundant features.
 Note however that, as we increase the spread of the data around this correlation, we really are adding a nother dimension (imgine an orthogonal line that would cut across, that we'd need to explain this noise).
 We can see this also if we try to estimate

-![Intrinsic Dimensions Increase with Noise](assets/intrinsic_dims_increase_with_noise.png)
+![Heatmap and Scatters](assets/heatmap_and_scatters.png)

 This plot highlights an interesting phenomenon.
 As noise levels (or the `sd_ratio`) increase, the estimated intrinsic dimensionality also rises.
 This resonates with the notion that added noise in one dimension is perceived as adding its own dimension.
+We can actually explicitly test what the _apparent_ "intrinsic dimensionality" is.
+We know that there were 2 "main variables", and what we added was noise around those 2 main variables.
+So what does the intrnisic dimensionality look like when estimated using the [DANCo method](https://doi.org/10.48550/arXiv.1206.3881)?

+![Intrinsic Dimensions Increase with Noise](assets/intrinsic_dims_increase_with_noise.png)

 The challenge lies in deciphering which dimensions are "meaningful" and which are mere noise.
+But that's the thing...
+Noise is a dimension.
+It's just bespoke to each individual variable.

 ## Conclusion